List of awards and honours received by Winston Churchill: Ships, trains and tanks

-Two warships, from the UK and USA have been named HMS Churchill: the destroyer (I45) (1940–1944) and the submarine (1970–1991).
+Two warships, from the UK and US, have been named HMS Churchill: the destroyer (I45) (1940–1944) and the submarine (1970–1991).

 On 10 March 2001, the Arleigh Burke-class destroyer was commissioned into the United States Navy.
 The launch and christening of the ship two years earlier had been co-sponsored by Churchill's daughter, Lady Soames.

 In addition, the Danish DFDS line named a car ferry Winston Churchill, and the Corporation of Trinity House named one of their lighthouse tenders similarly.
 A sail training ship was named Sir Winston Churchill.

 In September 1947, the Southern Railway named a Battle of Britain class steam locomotive, No. 21C151, after him.
 Churchill was offered the opportunity to perform the naming ceremony, but he declined.
 Later, the locomotive was used to pull his funeral train, and it is now kept in York's National Railway Museum.

 The Romney, Hythe and Dymchurch Railway locomotive No. 9, Winston Churchill.

 The Churchill tank, or Infantry Tank Mk IV; was a British Second World War tank named after Churchill, who was Prime Minister at the time of its design.